wasPrime/wasPrime.github.io/source/_posts/Introduction-to-C-20-Coroutines-Part-1-Generator.md

 #### Definition of `promise_type`

-Since there are a few functions and contents, let me fill them in and explain them one by one.
+Since there are a few functions and contents, let me fill them in and explain them in comments.

 > In order to distinguish the execution time, I add some output to help understand.